 Good organisation is key and students will have the opportunity to develop their skills in event management, marketing, and sound and lighting.

-Gambling is addictive, obsessive and a serious drain on your bank account.
-But hey, why not use it as a force for good!
+While gambling can be an addictive drain on your bank account, it can also be as a force for good!
 Hosting a race night, with all proceeds going towards the trip is a fun way to encourage betting for a good cause!
 It's also a great opportunity to run a raffle and other games to raise extra money.

 Run a 50/50 Raffle